centre-for-humanities-computing/danish-foundation-models/README.md

 python -m  pytest
 ```

 to run the test, you will notice that this does not work with the current folder setup.
-This is intentional as this ensure that you always run the package installation before running the tests, this removed potential errors from the installation process.
+This is intentional as this ensures that you always run the package installation before running the tests, this removed potential errors from the installation process.

 ```
 pip install --editable .